 Hayfever (allergic rhinitis) can lead to inflammation of the sinuses and impaired nasal drainage. these circumstances can lead to the predisposition to developing sinusitis as a secondary infection.
 Sinusitis itself is the inflammation and infection of the sinuses, leading to the swelling of the sinus tissues and narrowing of the sinus spaces and the excessive production 0f mucous.
 The nasal discharge will often be purulent and either yellow or green.

-Acupuncture can offer a solution to manage your hayfever and sinusitis symptoms.
-Current Research shows that acupuncture can help with the management of hayfever and sinusitis symptoms.
+Acupuncture can offer a solution to manage your hayfever symptoms.
+Current Research shows that acupuncture can help with the management of hayfever.
 Much of the evidence mentioned below is either high or moderate quality evidence that shows a positive effect of acupuncture for the treatment of Allergic Rhinitis

 Research Shows Acupuncture may help Hayfever Symptoms

 There have been a number of systematic reviews over the years and they seem to consistently report the benefit of acupuncture in the treatment and management of hayfever - both seasonal and persistent type.
 Systematic reviews reported significant improvements in nasal symptom scores, High quality evidence of effectiveness and clinicians may refer to acupuncture for those who wish with hayfever who wish to manage without medication (3,4,5).
 Another randomised control trial conducted by RMIT here in Melbourne in 2015 reported significant improvement in symptoms for Hayfever with high quality evidence (7).

 Acupuncture May Reduce Sinus Inflammation and the Allergic Immune Response

 Acupuncture also appears to have an effect upon the immune system.
 It appears that in addition to acupuncture treatment resulting in improvement of hayfever and sinus symptoms, it also resulted in reductions in total IgE and dust Mite specific IgE.
 Acupuncture also seemingly has an effect on reducing substance P - a marker that is related to inflammation (6).